These keto pumpkin chocolate chip cookies have the perfect combination of two favorites: sugar-free chocolate chips and pumpkin.

 Especially since it’s a recipe the whole family will love, and you’ll be proud to share.

-You’ll begin by bringing to room temperature the butter, cream cheese, and eggs.
+You’ll begin by bringing the butter, cream cheese, and eggs to room temperature.

 Then, in a medium-sized bowl, combine the coconut flour, baking powder, cinnamon powder, nutmeg powder, ginger powder, and salt, and set aside the dry ingredients.